MarginaliaSearch/docs.marginalia.nu/content/2_crawling/1_new_crawl/index.md

 You can use github raw links for this purpose.
 For test purposes, you can use this link: `https://downloads.marginalia.nu/domain-list-test.txt`, which will create a crawl for a few of marignalia.nu's subdomains.

-If you aren't redirected there automatically, go back to the `New Crawl` page under Node 1 -> Actions.
+If you aren't redirected there automatically, go back to the `New Crawl` page under Node N -> Actions.
 Your new specification should now be listed.

 Check the box next to it, and click `[Trigger New Crawl]`.